ZlothY29IQ/RoomUtils-IW/README.md

 - Toggle Room Triggers
 - Toggle Map Triggers
 - Toggle Quit Box
+- Quit Game Button (With conformation so you dont accidently close your game)

 Room utils currently only works with GorillaInfoWatch.
 I may add support for other mods later such as BananaOS, GorillaStats, exc...